17 Serious Questions To Ask Yourself Before Getting Married

 10. Will religion be a problem?

-Before you get into marriage with someone, ask what religion you guys practice.
+Before you marry someone, ask what religion you guys practice.

 Are you the type that wants to take your partner – who’s not Christian – to see your pastor before you marry them?